hyosubkim/NESC_3505_textbook/syllabus.md

 **Long version:** This course provides hands-on experience with learning to program in Python.
 Students will learn how to think algorithmically in order to process, visualize, and analyze data related to all types of research questions.
 Through a combination of tutorials, problem sets, and a final project, students will learn some of the most important tools and techniques in the Python data science ecosystem.
 This course will be especially useful for undergraduate students interested in getting actively involved in research at UBC.
 In addition, this course provides a strong background for future advanced undergraduate and graduate work in computational approaches to kinesiology, including modeling.
 However, even for students who do not plan to do scientific research in the future, this course will still provide a solid foundation in core computing and data science skills that will serve them well whether going into industry, healthcare, or another technical field.

-## Textbook
+## Learning Materials
 We will be using an open-source textbook available for free on the Web:

 ## Hardware & Software
-Students are required to bring a laptop, chromebook or tablet to both lectures and tutorials.
-Students who do not own a laptop, chromebook, or tablet may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).
+Students are required to bring a laptop (or chromebook) to both lectures and tutorials.
+Students who do not own a laptop or chromebook may be able to [loan a laptop from the UBC library](https://services.library.ubc.ca/computers-technology/technology-borrowing/).

 All other required software will be provided by the instructors.
 Students will learn to perform their analysis using the [Python programming language](https://www.python.org/).
-Worksheets and tutorial problem sets will be done using [Jupyter Notebooks](http://jupyter.org/) accessed via [Canvas](https://canvas.ubc.ca).
+Worksheets and tutorial problem sets will be compelted using [Jupyter Notebooks](http://jupyter.org/) accessed via UBC's instance of JupyterHub.

 ## Prerequisites
 Completion of two of the following courses: